Clark County School District

-Charter Schools in Clark County
+Public Charter Schools in Clark County

 Distance Education Schools

-Charter Schools in Nevada are public schools funded by the state.
-Charter Schools are set up by a committee with the desire to provide an educational situation that better meets the needs of some students.
+Charter schools in Nevada are public schools funded by the state.
+Charter schools are set up by a committee with the desire to provide an educational situation that better meets the needs of some students.

 Because charter schools are public schools, supported with tax dollars, they must be open to all students.
 If there are more applicants than seats, charters are to conduct a lottery, or some other non-discriminatory selection process, to ensure that all interested students have an equal opportunity to attend the charter.
 If space is available, students residing in other Nevada counties may attend a charter school located in Clark County.
 Each charter school has its own enrollment procedures and time of enrollment.
 Contact individual schools you are interested in for paperwork and times students can be enrolled.

 Delta Academy and Odyssey are the CCSD sponsored distance education charter schools.
 The SPCSA sponsored distance education charter schools are Beacon Academy of Nevada, Nevada Connections Academy, Nevada Virtual Academy, and Leadership Academy.
 Nevada Learning Academy is CCSD’s distance education school.